 Relapsing on alcohol can cause deep feelings of regret and shame.
 You might have done everything you thought you were supposed to do to stay sober, but you fall prey to relapse anyway.
 But take heart, because you don’t have to get stuck in relapse mode.

 Alcoholism is a disease that affects more than 15 million Americans per year.
 Therefore, it’s one of the most common substance abuse issues in the U.S. Drinking patterns can include binge drinking, over-consumption, and alcoholism.
 Despite the negative consequences associated with drinking, substance abuse disorder persists.
-According to the Journal of the American Medical Association, between 40 and 60 percent of those struggling with addiction will relapse at least once while traveling the road to recovery.
+According to the National Institute on Drug Abuse, between 40 and 60 percent of those struggling with addiction will relapse at least once while traveling the road to recovery.